You are viewing a story from harrypotterfanfiction.com

 I exited the common room, to find the corridor empty.
 I had no idea which way he had gone and so had to make a decision.
 I chose left, hoping that I had chosen correctly.
 It wasn’t long before I knew that my gamble had paid off and I had picked the right one.

-I walked up behind Ron, who was sitting at the top of the staircase, bottle of firewhiskey still in his hand.
-I sat down beside him, saying ‘hey’ as I did, but he barely even acknowledged my presence.
+I walked up behind Ron, who was sitting at the top of the staircase, a bottle of firewhiskey still in his hand.
+I sat down beside him, giving a casual ‘hey’ as I did, but he barely even acknowledged my presence.
 The only indication that he had heard me was the clenching of his jaw and a very slight, nearly imperceptible nod of the head.
 I knew immediately that this would probably not go well, but it was too late to back out now.
 Ron had always had a temper and it was always ignited further when he had been humiliated.
 If there was anything Ron hated more than anything in the world it was people laughing at him.

 ‘So…’ I began, unsure of what to say next.
 Unsure of how I should play the conversation.
 Ignore the match completely; try and make a joke out of it, although that probably wasn’t the best plan as he would no doubt think that I was laughing at him.
 ‘How are things?’
 I ended lamely.